Australia’s Dream Tourer. 2020

 - Fuel filter and catch-can upgrade by Terrain Tamer.

-- 110L Auxiliary fuel tank by Brown Davis.
+- 110L Auxiliary fuel tank ahead of rear axle by Brown Davis.

 - Suspensions by Terrain Tamer.
 Part of GVM upgrade.